Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

-Every year, seasonal shoppers chase the best deals to stretch their dollars.
-With Americans planning to spend an average of around $890 per person on holiday items, the pressure to save is real1.
-Meanwhile, many households feel extra strain — housing costs and living expenses have outpaced wage growth in most regions2.
+Every year, holiday shoppers chase the best deals to stretch their dollars, and Black Friday remains one of the busiest single shopping days of the year.
+With Americans planning to spend an average of around $890 per person on holiday items, the pressure to save is real.
+Meanwhile, many households feel extra strain, as housing costs and living expenses have outpaced wage growth in most regions.

-Fortunately, cybersecurity tools have also improved, making it easier to stay safe online if you know where to look.
-Let’s look at the most common Black Friday scams to look out for — and the practical ways to stop them before they stop you.
+Fortunately, cybersecurity tools have also improved, making it easier to stay safe online and at your front door if you know where to look.
+Let’s look at the most common holiday shopping scams, both digital and physical, and the practical ways to stop them before they stop you.

 Black Friday Scams (and How They Work)

 Online shopping scams spike hard during the holiday season, especially for Black Friday deals.
-In 2024 alone, consumers in the U.S. lost about $432 million to online shopping scams, with a median loss of roughly $130 per incident3.
-Scammers know this is the moment when people are most distracted — and they take full advantage.
+In 2024 alone, consumers in the U.S. lost about $432 million to online shopping scams, with a median loss of roughly $130 per incident.
+Scammers know this is the moment when people are most distracted, and they take full advantage.

 Fake Online Stores and Websites